Extending the University Data Network

 - Emergency actions:

-- UITS engineers, service managers, system administrators, and security and network engineers and regional campus counterparts may temporarily suspend or isolate access to an information technology resource or network device when it reasonably appears necessary to protect the confidentiality, integrity, or availability of the resource or device or data, or to protect other computing resources, devices, or data, or to protect the university from potential harm.
+- UITS engineers, service managers, system administrators, and security and network engineers may temporarily suspend or isolate access to an information technology resource or network device when it reasonably appears necessary to protect the confidentiality, integrity, or availability of the resource or device or data, or to protect other computing resources, devices, or data, or to protect the university from potential harm.

 - Exceptions to this policy:

-- Requests for exceptions to this policy should be submitted to noc@iu.edu or to the relevant campus helpdesk.
+- Requests for exceptions to this policy should be submitted to the Network Operations Center noc@iu.edu or to the UITS Support Center.
 UITS and/or regional campus counterparts will review requests on a case-by-case basis as appropriate.
 Approved exceptions to this policy must comply with university networking standards.
-UITS and regional campus counterparts will maintain a record of approved exceptions to this policy.
+UITS will maintain a record of approved exceptions to this policy.

 - Consultation:

-- UITS is available to provide consultation or advice related to this policy and may involve the Information Policy and Information Security offices and/or regional Chief Information Officers (CIOs) and others in consultation.
+- UITS is available to provide consultation or advice related to this policy and may involve the University Information Policy Office, University Information Security Office, and others in consultation.

 - Regional campuses:

-- Regional campus Chief Information Officers, in coordination with UITS, are responsible for implementing this policy on regional campuses.
+- The CIO's campus delegate, in coordination with UITS, is responsible for implementing this policy on regional campuses.

 Definitions